 Causes Of Pica In Dogs

 The causes of pica in dogs can be broken down into psychological issues and medical issues.
-Most cases of pica are related to psychological problems that require behavior modification, but there are several medical conditions that require veterinary treatment.
+Most cases of pica are related to psychological problems that require behavior modification, but there are many medical conditions that need veterinary treatment.

 Here are several psychological reasons dogs might suffer from pica: